yashsharma-007/live-pollution-monitoring/README.md

 ## Interface

-Below is the interface for app:
+Below is the interface for the app:

 ![Interface](assets/1.png)
 ![Interface](assets/2.png)